 RBC Wealth Hires $650 Million-Asset Morgan Stanley Team in NYC

-RBC Wealth Management-U.S. has landed a trio of New York City advisors who began their careers more than 30 years ago at Bear Stearns and had been managing $650 million of assets for wealthy clients, according to RBC.
+RBC Wealth Management-U.S. has landed a trio of New York City advisors who began their careers more than 30 years ago at Bear Stearns and had been managing $650 million of assets for wealthy clients at Morgan Stanley, according to RBC.

 The Sheresky brothers, whose stepfather was Revlon Inc. founder Charles Revson, according to a New York Times report, began their brokerage careers with Bear Stearns in 1985.
 Samsen joined the firm one year later, and the trio remained with Bear through its financial-crisis takeover by J.P.
 Morgan Chase & Co.